bkanawati/job-finder/README.md

 # Job Finder Webpage

-An webpage that helps user seek open jobs listed from two providers (GitHub and Search.gov)
+A webpage that helps user seek open jobs listed from two providers (GitHub and Search.gov)

 ## Steps to creating my project